ibm-cloud-docs/pattern-zerto-dr-vcf/networking-design.md

 - The ZVMs from each site must be able to communicate with the local ESXi hosts and vCenter.
 - The VRAs from each site must be able to communicate with the local ZVM.
 - The VRAs in the protected site must be able to communicate with the VRAs in the recovery site for the replication and restoration of workloads.
 - Cross VPC traffic flow.
 In this pattern, the connectivity between the protected and recovery site is achieved by using a global transit gateway.
-The transit gateway is an IBM Cloud component allowing to easily interconnect IBM Cloud VPCs (as well as IBM Cloud classic and PowerVS environments).
-In the case of a global transit gateway, these resources can be located in different IBM Cloud regions.
+The transit gateway is an {{site.data.keyword.cloud_notm}} component allowing to easily interconnect {{site.data.keyword.vpc_short}}s (as well as {{site.data.keyword.vpc_short}} classic and {{site.data.keyword.powerSys_notm}} environments).
+In the case of a global transit gateway, these resources can be located in different {{site.data.keyword.vpc_short}} regions.

 When you design or deploy this architecture pattern, consider the following:

 - Zerto architecture does not support NAT (Network Address Translation) firewalls.
 - Design your network flows carefully.
 For more information about ports and protocols, see [Zerto network ports and protocols](https://help.zerto.com/bundle/Admin.VC.HTML.90/page/Port_Usage.htm).
-- Ensure that the IBM Cloud VPC security groups and firewall rules allow the replication and control traffic.
+- Ensure that the {{site.data.keyword.vpc_short}} security groups and firewall rules allow the replication and control traffic.
 - Ensure that the networks are properly routed and possible firewall rules allow the required traffic at both source and destination sites.
 - Performance:
    - Amount of initial data initialized or synchronized in a VPG.